tombatron/NReJSON/README.md

 (The version of the module installed on your server obviously may vary.)

+## Major Changes in Version 4.0

+All deprecated RedisJson commands have been removed.

 ## Major Changes in Version 3.0

 In version 3.0 support for serialization and deserialization was added in the form of new generic overloads for the following extension methods: